50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Use velvet pillows, vintage lamps, and heavy drapes.
 A baroque-style mirror or chandelier ups the glam factor.
 Try mixing metallics like gold and pewter for extra richness.

-This style works best when it’s layered, so don’t be afraid to mix patterns or textures.
-Even something as small as a lace doily can feel impactful.
+This style looks its best when layered.
+Mixing patterns or textures helps it feel more natural and lived in.
+Even something as small as a lace doily can make an impact.
 You’re aiming for a room that feels collected, not curated.

 👉 My top tip: Hit your local flea market or thrift store for one-of-a-kind finds.
 Those little imperfections make the room feel personal and full of character.